jonathanheilmann/ext-jh_magnificpopup/Documentation/UsersManual/Plugin/Index.rst

    :Description:
          | Available if Link type is "Text":
-         | The text that is displayed to the user
+         | The text displayed to the user

  - :Field:
          Link image

    :Description:
          | Available if Link type is "Image":
-         | The image that is displayed to the user
+         | The image displayed to the user

  - :Field:
          Method

    :Description:
-         Select the way the content is loaded.Inline renders the content when opening the page with the link, ajax loads the content when the user opens the link.
+         Select the way the content is loaded.
+Inline renders the content when opening the page with the link, ajax loads the content when the user opens the link.